-The mother, on hearing the news of her hus-band's death, together with the description of the sad accident which gave occasion to it, received such a shock, that her mind was not able to bear up under it; she became disordered in her understanding, nor did she to the end of her life recover her senses.
-Being now rendered extremely help-less, she was separated from her children by the parish officers, who continued to take the charge of her for the space of five years.
-A short imafter the father's death, the eldest daughter the spinner) married and went from home; two the brothers (of the age of nine and seven) were bound apprentices by the parish, and also tooking charge of two others (one three years old the other an infant) until they should be sufficiently gon up to be bound out also.
+.
+The mother, on hearing the news of

+her husband's death, together with the description of the sad accident which gave occasion to it, received such a shock that her mind was not able to bear up under it-she became disordered in her understanding; nor did she, to the end of her life, recover her senses.
+Being now rendered extremely helpless, she was separated from her children by the parish officers, who continued to take the charge of her for the space of five years.
+A short time after the father's death, the eldest daughter (the spinner) married and went from home: two of the brothers (of the ages of nine and seven) were bound apprentices by the parish, who also took the charge of two others (one three years old, the other an infant) until they should be sufficiently grown up to be bound out also.

-In this place I cannot avoid observing, what blessing it is to poor people in this country, in parish officers are obliged in all such casesofn cessity as that of which I am now speaking ! give maintenance to those who apply tother and what a pity it is that this wise and mercil provision of our laws should ever be abused-Mary the girl of whom we are giving the history having been already trained in industry, wast no means disposed to seek any unnecessary he from the parish, being now between eleven twelve years old, she determined to maintain the self, like a little independent woman, by her w al work in the coal pit, where she was general able after this time to earn at least a shilling day; in three or four years afterwards, earning no less than two shillings.
-And now I would my young female readers, what they think the manner in which she employed all this for ther industry?
-Do you imagine that she laid it out in vanity of dress, innice eating and drinking, or other needless expense? or do you suppose that she would now indulge herself in idleness on one or two days in the week, because she had got enough for herselfto live upon during the four or we working days! no: I trust you will have formed no such expectations; I hope you will be well aware what Mary did with her money, by having already reflected what you would have done with it in the like case.
-She in the first place released the parish from the burden of maintaining her mother, which she did as soon as she was arrived at the age of sixteen, being extremely anxious to take this poor disordered helpless parent home to live with herself; she then relieved the parish officers from the charge of one of her brothers, and she continued to provide for him until he died.
-Having been taught never to consider her duty as done, while any part of it seemed to be left undone, she afterwards undertook the maintenance of one of her other brothers, who remained with her during sixteen weeks illness, at the end of which period she followed him to the grave, burying him at her own expence.
-After about seven years the mother died also, and was buried in like manner by this dutiful child, without any assistance from the parish,
+In this place I cannot avoid observing what a blessing it is to poor people in this country, that parish officers are obliged, in all such cases of necessity as that of which I am now speaking, to give maintenance to those who apply to them; and what a pity it is that this wise and merciful provision of our laws should ever be abused !

+Mary, the girl of whom we are giving the history, having been already trained in industry, was by no means disposed to seek any unnecessary help from the parish.
+Being now between eleven and twelve years old, she determined to maintain herself like a little independent woman, by her usual work in the coal-pit, where she was generally able, after this time, to earn at least a shilling a day; and in three or four years afterwards she earned no less than two shillings a day.
+And now I would ask my young female readers, what they think was the manner in which she employed all this fruit of her industry?
+Do you imagine that she laid it out in vanity of dress, in nice eating and drinking, or other needless expenses? or do you suppose that she would now indulge herself in idleness on one or two days in the week, because she had got enough for herself to live upon during the four or five working days?
+No, I trust you will have formed no such expectations; I hope you will be well aware what Mary did with her money, by having already reflected what you would have done with it in the like case.
+She, in the first place, released the parish from the burden of maintaining ner mother, which she did as soon as she was arrived at the age of sixteen, being extremely anxious to take this poor disordered helpless parent nome to live with herself : she then relieved the parish officers from the charge of one of her brothers; and she continued to provide for him until he died.
+Having been taught never to consider her duty as done, while any part of it seemed to be left undone, she afterwards undertook the maintenance of one of her other brothers, who remained with her during sixteen weeks' illness, at the end of which period she followed him to the grave, burying him at her own expense.
+After about seven years the mother died also, and was buried in like manner by this dutiful child, without any assistance from the parish.